Trumps Exult Following Reports Of No Phone Contact Ahead Of 2016 Russia Meeting

 The panel, under then-Chairman Devin Nunes, R-Calif., concluded last year that there had been no collusion between the Trump campaign and the Russian interference and that contacts between people in the Trump camp and Russians were, at worst, "ill-advised."

-Trump has argued that convening a conference to get dirt on an opponent is a standard play in politics and that no one did anything wrong.
+Trump has argued that convening a meeting to get dirt on an opponent is a standard play in politics and that no one did anything wrong.

 Schiff and others have pointed to the revolving explanations about the meeting and questioned whether Trump Jr. may have broken campaign finance law by soliciting help from a foreigner.